-There are very few effective treatments for stroke, and we are looking for new ways to treat and help prevent strokes from getting works or new once happoining.
-Remote Isobaenic Canditoning (RIC) may be one way of doing this.
-Evidence from experiments and other canditioning study for brief episode may help protect the brain from further damage.
-It is not clear exactly how this may work built its been suggested that RIC may lead to the body releasing substances into the blod stream (such as 'anti-oxidants') that protect the bring protect the brain from further caused by a stroke.
+There are very few effective treatments for stroke, and we are looking for new ways to treat and help prevent strokes from getting worse or new ones happening.
+'Remote Ischaemic Conditioning' (RIC) may be one way of doing this.
+Evidence from experiments and other conditions suggests that interrupting the blood supply to the arms (for example, by inflating blood pressure cuffs) for brief episodes may help protect the brain from further damage.
+It is not clear exactly how this may work but it has been suggested that RIC may lead to the body releasing substances into the blood stream (such as 'anti-oxidants') that help protect the brain from injury caused by a stroke.